xet7/cloud-pricing-api/README.md

     infracost breakdown --path /path/to/code
     ```

+We also recommend you setup a subdomain (and TLS certificate) to expose your self-hosted Cloud Pricing API to your Infracost CLI users.

 You can also access the GraphQL Playground at [http://localhost:4000/graphql](http://localhost:4000/graphql) using something like the [modheader](https://bewisse.com/modheader/) browser extension so you can set the custom HTTP header `X-Api-Key` to your `SELF_HOSTED_INFRACOST_API_KEY`.

+The environment variable `DISABLE_TELEMETRY` can be set to `true` to opt-out of telemetry.

 ## Contributing